Git-Hub-Ran/Python/README.md

 # My Python Practice Notebooks

 Welcome to my Python practice repository!
-Here I document my learning journey with Python, starting from the basics and moving toward more advanced topics like Generative AI in the future.
+Here I document my learning journey with Python, starting from the basics and moving toward more advanced topics.

 ## 📚 Notebooks